Tax Car

 • Florida: Moderate registration fees and no state vehicle property tax.

-• New York: High registration and inspection fees, plus congestion charges in some areas.
+• New York: High registration and inspection fees, plus congestion pricing in certain areas like Manhattan.

 Tax Deductions and Exemptions